att-innovate/firework/README.md

 Leave the connected VNC client session open.
 This is now our main point of contact with the remote server, and we'll use it to first install and then use Quartus Prime and other EDA tools to design our FPGA peripheral hardware.

 #### Installing Altera's EDA tools
+To reiterate, some <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> are free and some aren't.
+Some have free versions with limited features but may be all you need.
+Although I used non-free tools that required a license (and I'll show you how to set up that license), I recommend using free versions where you can.
+You may even consider choosing a development board based on the free-ness of the toolchain necessary for compiling designs for that board.

-We'll be using the following <a href="https://en.wikipedia.org/wiki/Electronic_design_automation">EDA tools</a> in working with the Arria 10 SoC Development Kit:
+I used the following tools in working with the Arria 10 SoC Development Kit:
 - <a href="https://www.altera.com/products/design-software/fpga-design/quartus-prime/overview.html">Quartus Prime Standard Edition</a>
 - <a href="https://www.altera.com/products/design-software/fpga-design/quartus-prime/features/qts-qsys.html">Qsys System Integration Tool</a>
-- <a href="https://www.altera.com/products/design-software/model---simulation/modelsim-altera-software.html">ModelSim-Intel FPGA</a> (formerly ModelSim Altera Edition)
+- <a href="https://www.altera.com/products/design-software/model---simulation/modelsim-altera-software.html">ModelSim-Intel FPGA Edition</a> (formerly ModelSim Altera Edition)

 Note that although newer version(s) of the tools have been released, I'll stick to the *version 16.1* set I used during development for the purpose of this tutorial.
 Feel free to download the latest release; the general design process should be the same, but the interface may look a little different.